2008 Florida Gators football team: Arkansas

 The Gators traveled to Fayetteville, Arkansas, to take on their second of three SEC West opponents in the regular season to face first year Razorback coach Bobby Petrino.
 Entering the game, the Gators held a 6–1 series lead over Arkansas with the Gators' last win coming in the 2006 SEC Championship Game that was coached by former Arkansas head coach Houston Nutt.
 This is the first of a two-game home-and-home series on the rotating SEC West opponent schedule with next year's meeting taking place in Gainesville, Florida.
 Arkansas entered the game coming off of a loss to then-#7 ranked Texas at Texas by a score of 52–10.

 Arkansas received the kickoff to start the game and put together a 44-yard drive before failing to convert a fourth and 4 with a sack by Gator defensive standout Carlos Dunlap.
 On the resulting Gator possession, a scoring drive was capped with a Tim Tebow 2-yard shuffle pass to Brandon James resulting in a touchdown.
 As with Arkansas' first drive, a failed fourth down attempt put the ball back in the Gators' hands, but the offense stuttered and was forced to punt.
-Arkansas continued to struggle on offense, but oet field position in their favor by punting the ball to the Florida one-yard line, giving the Gators difficult field position with which to work.
+Arkansas continued to struggle on offense, but field position in their favor by punting the ball to the Florida one yard line, giving the Gators difficult field position with which to work.
 Pinned back on their side of the field, the Gators' Chas Henry eventually punted the ball on a 4th and 11.
 Arkansas' Michael Smith fumbled the ball, which was recovered by Florida's Brandon James—the first of his career.
 The Gators capitalized on the Razorbacks' turnover and scored on a 36-yard rushing TD by true freshman Jeffery Demps, extending their lead to 14–0 halfway through the second quarter.
-With just 11 seconds remaining in the half and Arkansas deep in Florida's territory at the Florida 25-yard line, sophomore DB Joe Haden intercepted a Casey Dick pass closing out the half, 14–0.
+With just 11 seconds remaining in the half and Arkansas deep in Florida's territory at the Florida 25-yard line, sophomore CB Joe Haden intercepted a Casey Dick pass closing out the half, 14–0.